MoCA: Multi-modal Cross-masked Autoencoder for Time Series in Digital Health: Theoretical Analysis

 \subsection{Notation}

-Let $\{x_i: i = 1,\dots, n\}$ denote the set of $n$ generalized "images" from a dataset.
+Let $\{x_i: i = 1,\dots, n\}$ denote the set of $n$ generalized “images” from a dataset.
 In our setting, an image is a 4-second window of multi-modal time-series data recorded by one or multiple concurrently worn wearable devices.
+Note that in our setting, the individual axes of a sensor are treated as distinct modalities.
 Suppose there are $C$ modalities (rows), each split into $P$ contiguous, non-overlapping patches of fixed length $L_p$ (columns).
 Hence every image contains $C\times P$ patches.
 We write the $(c,p)$-th patch as $x_{i,(c,p)}\in\mathbb R^{L_p}$, where $c=1,\dots, C$ and $\;p=1,\dots, P$.

 For the $i$th image, let $m_i\in\{0,1\}^{C\times P}$ be the binary masking matrix, with entries $m_{i,(c,p)}$.
 A value of $1$ indicates that all elements in the corresponding patch are masked and $0$ indicates elements unmasked.
 The masked and unmasked “views” of $x_i$ are then defined as collections of all masked and unmasked patches in the image, respectively: